 - Did the MCA provider report the correct dollar amount of the advance?

-- Did the MCA provider clearly state which assets it’s using in its lien?
+- Did the MCA lender clearly state which assets it’s using in its lien?

 - How specific is the collateral detailed in the filing?